Stop Un-Creativity. Spark Innovation. Create Breakthrough Sales Strategy. (2 Videos)

 What will you be asking your salespeople to stimulate creative, innovative sales behavior?

 Watch this 2nd video clip on an Innovation Mindset: How to Achieve Sales Growth with this One Power-Packed Word

-Innovation Unlocks New Sales and Leadership Opportunities
+Innovation Unlocks New Sales Opportunities

 Yes, Darin and many other leaders you may also be stuck in the Sales UN-culture.
 The good news is, you don’t have to stay stuck!